 As a first stage, the Working Party reviewed the implementation of the Code of Practice, and recommended improvements pending an integrated review of the above legislation and the drafting of a law on public access to official information.
+The Freedom of Information Law has been accorded law drafting time in 2004, and the Working Party is considering a law drafting brief in response to this allocation.

-Additional information may be found about access to information in the Freedom of Information Consultation Paper (R.C.15/2003) presented to the States on 25th March 2003 by the Privileges and Procedures Committee, and in the projet 'Public Access to Official Information: Code of Practice' (P.183/99) which was not debated (and later superseded), but contained relevant information.
+Additional information may be found about access to information in the Freedom of Information Consultation Paper (R.C.15/2003) presented to the States on 25th March 2003 by the Privileges and Procedures Committee, and in the projet 'Public Access to Official Information: Code of Practice' (P.183/99) which was not debated (and later superseded), but contains relevant information.
 The Committee has also commented on the proposition of Deputy Alan Breckon of St. Saviour, "Public Right of Access to Information, Financial and other records of the States of Jersey" (P.34/2003 lodged 'au Greffe' on 1st April 2003).